Best of Jordan Bike Tour

 Discover the best of Jordan on this 8-day bicycle tour that takes you from the Dead Sea to the Red Sea through an array of mountains and desert landscapes and the stunning rose city, Petra.
 Get ready to transition from vistas of alpine to the Mediterranean to a desert landscape all within the span of a few hundred kilometers.
 The trip is deeply rooted in Jordan’s ancient hospitality, World Heritage Sites, and Bedouin culture.

 We ride past villages in an unparalleled expanse of sandy settings and Jordanian Highlands.
 Parts of the trip transport you back into the world of Kings, Castles, and Battles.
-As we lose ourselves in the captivating folklores and fascinating tales spinning from every crevice of this magnificent Jordan, be sure to keep an eye on the road.
 An eclectic array of grand palaces and architectural wonders makes the journey even more salubrious!
 All in all, a prolific cultural and rural Jordanian biking tour that will leave you in an absolute wonder!

 Start